MocanuPaulC/QuantumComputing/articles/quantum-intro/quantum_intro.md

 Superposition enables quantum computers to perform a vast number of calculations simultaneously, dramatically increasing their processing power for certain tasks, such as factoring large numbers, searching databases, and simulating quantum physical processes.

+Observing a qubit in superposition collapses its state to a definite value based on the probabilities of the superposed states.
+This process, known as quantum measurement, is essential for extracting information from quantum systems and obtaining meaningful results from quantum computations.

 ### Entanglement: Quantum Computing's Secret Weapon
 Entanglement is another quantum phenomenon that plays a crucial role in the power of quantum computing.